Polyurethane Casting Rubber (PU Rubber) (8)

 What is RTV polyurethane rubber?

-A room-temperature vulcanizing 2K PU system that cures at room temperature to form a flexible rubber.
-Ideal for molds and finished products without an oven.
+A room temperature vulcanizing 2K PU system that cures at room temperature into flexible rubber.
+Ideal for molds and end products without an oven.

 When do I choose PU rubber instead of silicone?

-For wear-resistant molds and components, or where oil/petrol resistance is required.
+For wear-resistant molds and parts, or where oil/petrol resistance is needed.
 Keep in mind the UV/temperature sensitivity of PU.

-For soft molds, choose A40–A60; for stronger, wear-resistant parts, choose A75–A90.
-See the hardness chart above for specific applications.
+For soft molds, choose A40–A60; for firmer, wear-resistant parts, A75–A90.
+See the hardness table above for specific applications.

-Are you unsure whether to choose Shore A 40, 60, 75, or 85 ?
-We're happy to help with selection, processing, and compatibility with your application.
+Doubting between Shore A 40, 60, 75 or 85?
+We are happy to help with the choice, processing and compatibility with your application.

-Discover our professional two-component polyurethane systems for producing flexible rubber with superior properties.
-These PU rubbers are ideal for both molds and finished products .
+Discover our professional polyurethane 2-component systems for making flexible rubber with superior properties.
+These PU rubbers are ideal for both molds and end products.

 NXTlvl made this flexible dragon (Dragan Duma) with PT Flex 85